-Showrunner and Executive Producer Viki Kolar tells Refinery29 that they'd discussed having an actual jar of money sitting there to remind contestants what they were obeying the rules for, but ultimately they decided to focus less on the money until a rule break necessitated a reminder.
+Showrunner and Executive Producer Viki Kolar previous told Refinery29 that they'd discussed having an actual jar of money sitting there to remind contestants what they were obeying the rules for, but ultimately they decided to focus less on the money until a rule break necessitated a reminder.
 "We didn't want to put money at the forefront of it, because actually the social experiment side was strongest to us," Kolar said.

 Kissing costs $3000, sexual touching costs $6000, and sex is the priciest act of all.
 A misstep in that arena cost $20,000.
-However, there was a lot of touching that was not off limits.
+However, there in previous seasons, there was a lot of touching that was not off limits.
 Throughout their stay, the contestants found loopholes where they could hug, give massages, rub noses, take no-contact showers together, lick chocolate off each other's fingers, and each take a bite of a strawberry from different ends kind of like Lady and the Tramp with the spaghetti.
 As long as the touching wasn't inherently super sexual, they got away with it.

 Trust that the roles are broken quite a few times throughout the series' 8 episodes.
 But, when someone slips, no alarms ring.
 The producers let the couple finish their kiss or night together and then they get scolded later that night or the next day.
 That's when Lana — the show's Amazon Alexa-esque AI host — informs all the contestants at once which rules were broken and how much money had been lost.
 At first, Lana doesn't reveal who the rule-breakers were, but if contestants ask her a direct question about who broke the rules, she answers.

 The contestants are filmed around the clock so there's no unseen funny business.